priscalim00/18S-Metabarcoding-Bioinformatics-Pipeline/README.md

 `qiime composition`: For differential abundance analysis using ANCOM-BC https://docs.qiime2.org/2024.2/plugins/available/composition/#composition

-1. The table.qza file is exported as a feature-table.biom file so it must be converted to .tsv
+1. The table.qza file is exported as a 'feature-table.biom' file so it must be converted to .tsv
 ```
 mkdir export
 qiime tools export \